gui-com-pt/communia/README.md

-Pi Common
+Communia
 ====================

 A common library i created from [pi-framework](https://github.com/guilhermegeek/pi-framework) and i reused in others projects.

-This library contains common classes and interfaces i implement.
+A set of tools and common implementations/interfaces i use as well.

 ## Http Request